Swim training has always involved teachers, trainers, and more importantly, other people’s schedules.

 You can find the workout routines used by other remarkable and record setting swimmers like Michael Phelps and Ryan Lochte all over the web.

 There is no shortage of information, the hardest part will be sorting through all of your sources for the best tidbits.
 Then, you can take your mental notes to the gym pool.
-Or, you can load Rebecca Soni’s workout onto your Underwater Audio Waterproof iPod Shuffle and listen along as you swim.

 Even the most extensive online tutorial cannot really completely take the place of a real live trainer though.